johnathanDing/RL_Sutton_Race_Track/README.md

 Under such situation, if target policy deterministically returns an action based on initial values or incomplete state-action values, an episode generated using target policy can often result in extremely long episodes (close to infinite loops), which is far from what we'd like to see.

-For this reason, when a incompletely trained state is inquired for target policy, we return a random policy instead of a deterministic policy.
+For this reason, when an incompletely trained state is inquired for target policy, we return a random policy instead of a deterministic policy.
 This choice can quite effectively avoid the generation of long episodes.

 ```cpp
 public: